Capital punishment in the Bible: Methods

 The most common method mentioned is by stoning, followed by burning, and then by sword (once).
-There is a verse that mentions hanging; however, it isn't clear whether this is a separate method of killing, or something done with the body after it was dead.
+There is a verse that mentions hanging; however, it is unclear as to whether this is a separate method of punishment, or something done with the body after it was dead.
 The verse goes on to command that the body is not to be left up overnight, but rather must be buried that day, since an impaled or hung body was offensive to God.